couchbaselabs/docs-ng/content/couchbase-manual-2.1/administration-tasks.markdown

 with the saved version of the cluster files.

-Make sure that any restoration of files also sets the proper ownership of those files to the couchbase user
+Make sure that any restoration of files also sets the proper ownership of those files to the couchbase user.

 When restoring data back in to the same cluster, then the following must be true before proceeding: